-A Pennsylvania Mining Town Moves Beyond Toxic History of Denuded Mountains and Contaminated Creeks
+A Pennsylvania Town Moves Beyond Toxic History of Denuded Mountains and Contaminated Creeks

 Agencies represented by the Palmerton Natural Resource Trustee Council include the U.S. Fish and Wildlife Service, National Park Service, National Oceanic and Atmospheric Administration (NOAA), Pennsylvania Game Commission, Pennsylvania Fish and Boat Commission, Pennsylvania Department of Environmental Protection, and the Pennsylvania Department of Conservation and Natural Resources.
 The Office of Response and Restoration represents NOAA on this council.